atheistsoldier/Chat-analyser/README.md

 <h3><strong>Steps to use:</strong></h3>

-  1. First clone this repositor
+  1. First clone this repository
+  2. cd Chat-analyser
-  2. Export your what's app chat group and save it on you local system
+  3. Export your what's app chat group and save it on your local system
-  3. Install [python](https://www.python.org/downloads)(select "Add Python X.X to PATH")
+  4. Install [python](https://www.python.org/downloads)(select "Add Python X.X to PATH")